 Photo By: Philamonjaro

-My compositional work often explores the relationship between composition and interpretation and between historical and contemporary music.
-I often consider the rhetoric of historical musical cultures as a way of highlighting our continual relationship to the past.
-My music has been performed in Chicago, Los Angeles, Pavia, Amsterdam, and the Hague in co-operation with Ensemble Linea, wild Up, the Los Angeles Philharmonic Orchestra’s National Composers Intensive, the highSCORE New Music Festival, Make Music Chicago, the Bienen School of Music, the Conservatorium van Amsterdam, Studio 22 Productions, and Continental Players.
-I received my Bachelor of Music in composition, interdisciplinary arts, and music technology in 2016 from Northwestern University.
+Carlo’s compositional work often explores the relationship between composition and interpretation and between historical and contemporary music.
+He often considers the rhetoric of historical musical cultures as a way of highlighting a continual relationship to the past.
+Carlo’s music has been performed in Chicago, Los Angeles, Pavia, Amsterdam, and the Hague in co-operation with Ensemble Linea, wild Up, the Los Angeles Philharmonic Orchestra’s National Composers Intensive, the highSCORE New Music Festival, Make Music Chicago, the Bienen School of Music, the Conservatorium van Amsterdam, Studio 22 Productions, and Continental Players.
+In 2016, he received his Bachelor of Music in composition, interdisciplinary arts, and music technology from Northwestern University.